Carenanaissy/Explaining-Online-Debate-Evolution-under-Bipolar-Gradual-Argumentation-Semantics/README.md

 | Destructive   | H_{w → s}          | 78.11 | 87.5   | 25.6    |
 | Destructive   | H_{s → l}          | 73.95 | 75     | 27.12   |

-Table shows the mean, median, and standard deviation values computed for this percentage across the 4326 debates' explanations for each explanation-heuristic combination.
+This table shows the mean, median, and standard deviation values computed for this percentage across the 4326 debates' explanations for each explanation-heuristic combination.

 While generating constructive explanations following `H_{s → l}` gives the shortest explanations w.r.t. the number of arguments, using `H_{s → w}` gives the shortest explanations w.r.t. the number of branches, highlighting a trade-off between these two objectives.